Best Rugged Laptops

 It can run for about 11 hours before a charge is needed.

 The outside shell of this model is where it really shines.
 The screen is made from a matte material which makes it really easy to read outdoors without contending with an impossible glare.
 It also has all of the ports that users could ever need such as a USB port, a port for a flash drive, and an HDMI port for those times you want to stream Netflix on a larger screen.
-It also comes with a built-in camera along the top of the screen so that you can video chat to friends or partners.
+It also comes with a built-in camera along the top of the screen so that you can video chat with friends or partners.

 If you need something that will hold up to whatever you can throw at it, but it can also run a full Windows OS, which can give you access to pretty much all of the files and programs found on your desktop at your office- this is going to be a great fit.
 The best part about it is that it cost a fraction of what other Windows devices will cost.